aaalgo/picpac3d/README.md

 # picpac3d

 This package is for sampling and streaming volumetric samples for training 3D convolutional neural networks.
-It is designed for Data Science Bowl 2017.
+It is designed as part of my solution for Data Science Bowl 2017.

 Highlights:
 - Lossless storing 8-bit volumetric data with H265.